rien/rien.maertens.io/content/cv.md

       description: Founder of a group of actors and creatives creating theatre productions.
       info:
         - Acted in & helped with the creation of different productions
-        - Helped founding our nonprofit organisation
+        - Founded our nonprofit organisation
         - '[Website](https://theatervolta.be/) design, maintenance and hosting'

     - function: Student Representative